comoc/UnityAbletonLink/README.md

 Attach the script to a GameObject (e.g. Main Camera or something).

-Play the scene and you can see log messages like the following.
+Play the scene and play the other Ableton Link application, such as Ableton Live, then you can see log messages like the following.
 ```
 ...
 beat: 43.151854 phase:3.151854